somedatapacket/docs.humio.com/content/faq/_index.md

 in the last 5 minutes (timestamps in Humio are in milliseconds).
-You should run the query as a live search in a time interval that is longer than you "missing" threshold - when the last log from a log soures is older than your search time interval the log source will disappear from the result.
+You should run the query as a live search in a time interval that is longer than you "missing" threshold - when the last log from a log sources is older than your search time interval the log source will disappear from the result.